Khijadiya Bird Sanctuary: Birds

 All the types of nests can be seen here, the ones on tree, on ground and floating nests on water.
 Varieties of ducks make floating nests.
 For instance, the black-necked storks, which are not found easily anywhere in India, are found here in abundance.

 According to reports available least 257 to 300 types of migratory birds visit the Khijadiya Bird Sanctuary.
 The noted Indian ornithologist, Salim Ali when visited the sanctuary in 1984 and he reportedly sited 104 species on a single day.

 Tourism

-Khijadiya was declared as india's 49th Ramsar site, a wetland of International Importance recently on February 2,2022.
+Khijadiya was declared as India's 49th Ramsar site, a wetland of International Importance recently on February 2, 2022.
 This sanctuary provides habitat for over 310 bird species.

-People visit sanctuary, which has now become an eco-tourist village.
+People visit the sanctuary, which has now become an eco-tourist village.
 The birds can be seen here from September till February–March.
 During the winter of 2010, an International Bird Watcher's Conference was held at Khijadiya.